 A dramatic qualifying session saw Bottas become the first repeat pole sitter of 2019, Bottas outclassed teammate Hamilton for a Mercedes 60th front row lockout.
 After coming close to winning here in Baku last year, Bottas primed himself to put things right this time around.
 Ferraris’ Sebastian Vettel qualified in third ahead of Red Bulls Max Verstappen.

-Just like in China, as the lights went out, Hamilton got the better start but Bottas wasn’t about to give it up that easily, going around the outside of his team mate through turn 1 to lead the field into the first lap.
-As Vettel chased down the Mercedes, Sergio Perez slipped past Max Verstappen to claim 4th but would later loose it back to him again on only lap 6.
+Just like in China, as the lights went out, Hamilton got the better start but Bottas wasn’t about to give it up that easily, going around the outside of his teammate through turn 1 to lead the field into the first lap.
+As Vettel chased down the Mercedes, Sergio Perez slipped past Max Verstappen to claim 4th but would later lose it back to him again on only lap 6.